 Our total revenue, net consists of Subscription and Reserve rental revenue and Other revenue.
 Total revenue is presented net of promotional discounts, credits and refunds and taxes.
 In fiscal year 2022, our revenue growth rate benefited from COVID recovery and the April 2022 price increase compared to fiscal year 2021.
-We anticipate our total revenue growth rate to decelerate due to an anticipated lower growth rate of Average Active Subscribers in fiscal year 2023 relative to fiscal year 2022 and in part due to an anticipated decrease in Reserve revenue in fiscal year 2023 compared to fiscal year 2022.
+We anticipate our total revenue growth rate to be roughly flat year-over-year due to an anticipated lower growth rate of Average Active Subscribers in fiscal year 2023 relative to fiscal year 2022 and in part due to an anticipated decrease in Reserve revenue in fiscal year 2023 compared to fiscal year 2022.

 Subscription and Reserve Rental Revenue.
 We generate Subscription and Reserve rental revenue from subscription and Reserve rental fees.
 We recognize subscription fees ratably over the subscription period, commencing on the date the subscriber enrolls in a subscription program.
 These fees are collected upon enrollment and any revenue from an unrecognized portion of the subscription period is deferred to the following fiscal period.
 We announced a price increase in April 2022 for our subscription plans, which has since increased revenue per subscriber.
 We recognize Reserve fees over the rental period, which starts on the date of delivery of the product to the customer.
-Reserve orders can be placed up to four months prior to the rental start date and the customer's payment form is charged upon order confirmation.
-We defer recognizing the rental fees and any related promotions for Reserve rentals until the date of delivery, and then recognize those fees evenly over the four- or eight-day rental period.
+Reserve orders can be placed up to two months prior to the rental start date (reduced from four months prior to the rental start date beginning in October 2023) and the customer's payment form is charged upon order confirmation.
+We defer recognize these fees and any related promotions for Reserve rentals until the date of delivery, and then recognize those fees evenly over the four- or eight-day rental period.

 Other Revenue.
 We generate Other revenue primarily from the sale of products while they are in rental condition.
 We offer the ability for subscribers and customers to purchase products at a discount to retail price.
 Payment for the sale of products occurs upon order confirmation while the associated revenue is recognized either at the time the sold product is delivered or when purchased, if the item is already at home with the customer.
-From time to time, Other revenue may include revenue generated from pilots and other growth initiatives which may cause guarterly fluctuations in the Other revenue line.
+From time to time, Other revenue may include revenue generated from pilots and other growth initiatives which may cause quarterly fluctuations in the Other revenue line.